allisongh/gemini-language-coach/README.md

 ## Create a Gem for language learning

-To add this functionality in the Gemini app:
+To to create a language learning Gem in the Gemini app:

 1. Go to gemini.google.com
 1. From the menu, select **Settings & help** > **Instructions for Gemini**.